David Goggins: How To Become The Toughest Man Alive

 He’s also the current Guinness record holder for the most number of pull-ups done in 24 hours.
 Alongside that record are multiple first-place finishes at the most brutal ultra-endurance events, which attracts the toughest competitors from around the world.

-How does someone consistently push himself to his physical and mental limits all the time?
+How does someone consistently push himself to his physical and mental limits?
+Let’s find out.

 Lesson 1: Purpose Trumps Motivation